aster-droide/ia-team-project/README.md

 This repository contains an Intelligent Academic Research Tool allowing users to search multiple academic databases simultaneously and export the search results to a CSV file.
 It provides a simple and convenient way to retrieve research articles and relevant information for a given search term.
+Useful for data mining tasks, project
+has capacity to expand to more specific filtering.

 ## Features